Useful Links

 Salamander stoves make a Hobbit stove (4.1KW output);

-The Stove Yard makes Charnwood stove pod (5 KW output), and Baked Apple Stack (4 KW output).
+The Stove Yard makes A Charnwood stove pod (5 KW output) and a Baked Apple Stack (4 KW output).

 Gr8fires makes Thorma Zaragoza black smoke exempt wood burning stove (5KW output).